 What is umbilical cord blood?

 Umbilical cord blood is the blood that can be collected from your baby’s umbilical cord and the placenta after they are born.
-Umbilical cord blood contains billions of powerful stem cells to treat over 80 different diseases.
-They may even hold the key to regenerative medicine.
+Umbilical cord blood contains billions of powerful stem cells which, when used in a transplant for a matched donor, are the established treatment for over 80 different diseases.
+Should today’s clinical trial become clinical reality in the future, these powerful cells may even hold the key to regenerative medicine.
 This is why millions of parents in the UK and worldwide choose to store blood from their children’s umbilical cord and placenta.

 Why choose it?